MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 ```yaml
 Type: String
 Aliases: iv
 Required: False
 Position: Named
 Default value: None
 Accept pipeline input: False
 Accept wildcard characters: False
 ```

+By default, new information record overwrite values that are already stored in the variable.
+To append the error message to the variable content, put a plus sign (`+`) before the variable name.

 ### -OutBuffer